paddlebus/chroot-distro/README.md

 * `--no-link2symlink`

-  Disable PRoot link2symlink extension.
+  Disable Chroot link2symlink extension.
 This will disable hard link emulation.
   You can use this option only if SELinux is disabled or is in permissive mode.

 * `--no-sysvipc`

-  Disable PRoot System V IPC emulation.
+  Disable Chroot System V IPC emulation.
 Try this option if you experience crashes.

 * `--no-kill-on-exit`